 - Develop strategies to respect the diversity of children and families and then empower families, and use resources that promote supportive relationships and partnerships between programs, teachers, families and their communities.

-- Apply effective positive guidance and interaction strategies that support young children's learning, self-confidence and identity.
+- Analyze and apply effective positive guidance and interaction strategies that support young children's learning, self-confidence and identity.

-- Identify stages of adult development and learning, and implement strategies to mentor adults who are learning to work with children.
+- Identify and analyze the stages of adult development and learning, and implement strategies to mentor adults who are learning to work with children.

-- Apply administration skills related to various types of early care and education programs.
+- Examine, analyze and apply administration skills related to various types of early care and education programs.